France Intakes 2023-24:

-- Prepare for required standardized tests like GMAT, GRE, SAT, TOEFL or IELTS – relying upon the course and university.
-Many universities offer study in France without IELTS.
+- Prepare for required standardized tests like GMAT, GRE, SAT, TOEFL, or IELTS – relying upon the course and university.
+Many universities offer to study in France without IELTS.

-- By April or three months before the test date, enrol for GMAT/ GRE.
+- By April or three months before the test date, enroll for GMAT/ GRE.

 - Register for the TOEFL/IELTS no less than a month prior to the test date.